 Disproven by Keynes.
 Clearly high interest rates do not necessarily mean low employment and vice versa.

 5. The problem of free markets .
 Adam Smith

 He described a simple dilemma that exists today as it did in the eighteenth century that: If you let the workers organise, they will overpower the capitalists and destroy the market.
 If you allow the Capitalists free reign they will organise oligopolies and enslave the worker.

 The first we saw happening as Thatcher came to power and the miners were taking control.
 We second scenario wright now.
 Both apparently a result of over-compensations.

 6. Trickle down theory.
 Neoliberalism, Chicago School, Thatcher, Reagan.

 It holds that if you incentivise the richest in society they will invest more and some of the gains will trickle down to the poorest in society.

-We still live by this rule more than any others and our cities are full of starving people waiting for crumbs to fall form the tables of bankers, yet even the hungry continue to espouse principals they never even understood and vote for the party their father voted for.
+We still live by this rule more than any others and our cities are full of starving people waiting for crumbs to fall from the tables of bankers, yet even the hungry continue to espouse principals they never even understood and vote for the party their father voted for.
 More about this below.